-Development partners are long-standing advocates of the value and importance of ATs to In an interview the same year, the World Bank Director, Governance Global Practice, expressed
+In an interview the same year, the World Bank Director, Governance Global Practice, expressed it as follows:

 "... it is important to address the skills gap in the profession ...
 There are various ways that this gap can be reduced, including the development of qualification frameworks, strengthening regional organizations, and the professionalization of accounting technicians ..."